-When people start exploring superannuation structures, the conversation often begins with one statement:
+When people start exploring superannuation structures, the conversation often begins with one statement: “I want to use my super to buy property.”

 In many cases, the interest in a Self-Managed Super Fund (SMSF) is not really about control in a broad sense — it is specifically about direct property ownership.
 That’s why the discussion around Self-Managed Super Fund vs Retail Fund: Investment Control Compared frequently centres on real estate.